E4School/cis-110/random-scenarios/group-03-corporate-it-policy-dispute.md

 7. **Vague "Automated Storage" References**: What does this even mean?
 Cloud sync services?
 Backup solutions?
 Data lakes?
 Real professionals would specify the actual technology stack and integration points.

 8. **Missing Business Context**: No discussion of business impact, user productivity metrics, cost of compliance tools, or timeline for remediation.
 Real enterprise discussions include budget allocation and resource planning.

+## Scenario Improvement Analysis

+**Criticism 1 (Shadow IT Discovery)**: Valid point about modern enterprise security tools.
+Suggestion: Reframe as a mid-sized company that's rapidly scaling and hasn't implemented full CASB/DLP solutions yet, or focus on limitations of current monitoring tools in detecting sophisticated shadow IT usage.

+**Criticism 2 (GDPR Oversimplification)**: Accurate criticism.
+Suggestion: Add specific GDPR concerns like "Article 6 lawful basis for processing" or "Article 35 DPIA requirements" to show deeper understanding of regulatory complexity.

+**Criticism 3 (IT Security Discussion)**: Excellent point about visibility tools.
+Suggestion: David should reference specific gaps like "our CASB only covers sanctioned apps" or "we lack visibility into personal device usage outside our MDM."

+**Criticism 4 (Data Classification Overuse)**: Valid concern about forced vocabulary usage.
+Suggestion: Use natural variations like "sensitivity labeling," "information classification schemes," or "data handling requirements" while maintaining vocabulary coverage.

+**Criticism 5 (Technical Implementation)**: Good point about missing technical depth.
+Suggestion: Include discussion of "OAuth scope limitations," "API security gateways," or "data residency controls" to add technical authenticity.

+**Criticism 6 (Legal Perspective)**: Accurate criticism about legal-IT coordination.
+Suggestion: Lisa should acknowledge "we should have consulted IT security for risk assessment" or reference existing legal-IT review processes.

+**Criticism 7 (Automated Storage Vagueness)**: Valid technical criticism.
+Suggestion: Specify actual technologies like "OneDrive sync clients," "Google Drive integration," or "cloud backup services" to add technical precision.

+**Criticism 8 (Business Context)**: Important missing element.
+Suggestion: Add discussion of "quarterly compliance audit costs," "productivity impact metrics," or "Q4 implementation timeline" to provide realistic business framing.

+**Path Forward**: The scenario needs more technical specificity and realistic enterprise security context while maintaining vocabulary integration.
+Consider setting this in a mid-sized company undergoing rapid digital transformation where existing security controls are insufficient for current scale.